kumaravelrajan/ChordPlusPlus/docs/Final_report.md

 ![](./f_assets/Activity-Diagram_-_Copy.png)

 ## Networking
-This project has two network interfaces: The Api for module-module communication using libasio standalone, and the Dht CapnProto interface for peer-peer communication, which uses (todo (explain tls rpc)).
+This project has two network interfaces: The Api for module-module communication using libasio standalone, and the Dht CapnProto interface for peer-peer communication, which can use TLS.
 Also, capnproto has no (de)serialization of data, so any type of xss cannot occur.

 ## Security measures
-1. TLS security - todo
+1. TLS security: Encrypt peer-to-peer connections using TLS

-1. Proof of Work to protect against constant churn- When a new node joins the network, it has to solve a Proof of Work puzzle supplied by the bootstrap node.
+2. Proof of Work to protect against constant churn- When a new node joins the network, it has to solve a Proof of Work puzzle supplied by the bootstrap node.
 The puzzle is different for each node and the difficulty of the puzzle can be set via a cmd argument.

    PoW protects against constant churn from disrupting the correct operation of the chord ring.

-1. New DHT PUT & DHT GET message to maintain data integrity - The new DHT PUT message accepts only the value and no key.
+3. New DHT PUT & DHT GET message to maintain data integrity - The new DHT PUT message accepts only the value and no key.
 The key to this data is sha256Hash(value).
 For retrieval of data the user supplies sha256Hash(value) to new DHT GET.
 The new DHT GET searches for sha256Hash(value).
 Upon retrieval, new DHT GET checks if sha256Hash(Retrieved value) == keyFromUser.
 This maintains data integrity.

-1. Considering (public_key + IP + Port) for calculating Node ID to prevent ID mapping attack - ID mapping attacks aim at nodes trying to manipulate their IDs to gain responsibility over data items they usually would not have.
+4. Considering (public_key + IP + Port) for calculating Node ID to prevent ID mapping attack - ID mapping attacks aim at nodes trying to manipulate their IDs to gain responsibility over data items they usually would not have.
 Future requests for data items under the malicious node's control can simply be ignored leading to DoS.
 This is protected against in our implementation by computing the Node ID as :
    Node ID = sha256Hash(PublicKeyOfNewNode + IP + Port)

    There always exists the possibility that the attacker can generate multiple public-private key pairs or manipulate its IP and port.
 However, each new joinee has to solve the PoW puzzle.
 With a high difficulty for the PoW puzzle, it becomes very difficult to successfully execute a ID mapping attack.

-1. Using a distrusted set to protect the network from malicious nodes - todo (How does getSuccessor work in brief and how the distrust set protects against eclipse attacks) -
+5. Using a distrusted set to protect the network from malicious nodes - Instead of passing getSuccessor-requests on to the next hop, all hops are done on one node iteratively.
+If the next hop returned by a node is not closer to the target, that node is added to the distrusted set and ignored from then on.

 ## Peer to Peer protocol
 ### Message formats